abiosoft/caddyplug/README.md

 ### Docker
 Current:
 * Search for Docker image with desired plugins
-* Give up and clone abiosoft/caddy image
+* Give up and clone abiosoft/caddy (or similar) image
 * Modify plugins arg in Dockerfile
-* Worry about keeping track of changes to parent git/docker repo.
+* Worry about keeping track of upgrades to parent git/docker repo.

 Desired: